 Then I had to free myself from the lure of being busy.
 What if being successful was not linked to how much I work, but rather to how well I work.
 What if I didn’t feel ashamed of taking an afternoon off to go see an exhibition in a museum?
 What if it was okay to read a magazine in the plane and not open my computer to try to catch up with my emails?
 I don’t look busy in other people’s eyes?
 Who cares?
 What really matters at the end of the day is my bottom line and my degree of satisfaction with my day.

 Now down to what I actually did:

 - I began starting my days with a 10-minutes meditation.
 I discovered mindfulness and it really helped quieting the non-stop chatter in my brain.
 Something really interesting happens when you start your day with stopping.
 Not being immediately “on the go” but taking the time to pause and reflect and being fully aware of what you’re doing and where you’re going next has brought a lot to my sanity.

 - I stopped checking emails all the time.
 It was really hard at first but implementing the three times a day system works wonders.
 I also no longer respond to emails immediately (sorry folks) unless they only require a one sentence answer.
 The other ones go on to my organization system and my to-do list.

 - I have organized my days around a system and the 1-3-5 rule.
 To keep things in check I use Trello.
 This is particularly useful giving me a sense of achievement at the end of my days.

-Today, I am firmly anchored in the way I intend my life to be lived.
+Today, I am firmly anchored in the way I intend to live my life.
 And I know what needs to be done each day to achieve my goal(s).
-And if there is no longer room for procrastination, there’s also no longer need for it, because I now have plenty of time for distraction, entertainment and social moments.
-And the best thing is, during those moments, I’m fully present.
+If there is no longer room for procrastination, there’s also no longer need for it, because I now have plenty of time for distraction, entertainment and social moments.
+Turns out, the best thing is, during those moments, I’m fully present.
 Trust me, that’s a treat.